BrinkOfSecondBailout/Node_Nexus/README.markdown

   - `exit`: Exit the client.

 - **Admin Commands** (requires `admin` login):
-  - `players`: List non-admin users with online/offline status.
+  - `players`: List all users with online/offline status.
   - `nuke`: Delete all files and directories.

 ### Example Session